The Railyard – Then to Now

 2007 Trust for Public Land (TPL) commences construction of $13 million for the Park, Plaza and alameda and water harvesting systems.

 2008 The infrastructure was completed.
 The grand opening event in September was attended by 20,000 people celebrating the long-awaited project.
 The land parcels were 92% leased.

 2008-2013 The entire country plunged into a prolonged economic recession.
 Commercial real estate lending was impossible to obtain and development was severely impacted.
 Leased land parcels in the Railyard declined from 92% to 72%.

 2014 Six land parcels, comprising 9% of the land area in the Baca Railyard, were leased during the recession , resulting in the construction of residential condominiums, an artist studio, an architect’s live/work office, an art storage and handling facility, and a furniture consignment store expansion.

 2015 The 780-seat Violet Crown Cinema opens in the North Railyard.

 2015 The last portion of the infrastructure is completed when Alcaldesa Street and Camino de la Familia streets are connected.

-2015 The Railyard Conservation Easement is assigned to the Santa Fe Conservation Trust by TPL, ending TPL’s 20-year participation in the Railyard.
+2015 The Railyard Conservation Easement is assigned to the Santa Fe Conservation Trust by the Trust for Public Land (TPL), ending TPL’s 20-year participation in the Railyard.

-2016 After nearly three years of entitlement work, City Council approves the Railyard Flats project, a 58-unit rental apartment building in the North Railyard.
+2018 After nearly three years of entitlement work and one year of construction, the Railyard Flats project, a 58-unit rental apartment building in the North Railyard is completed.